VaglesBagels/My-Project-2/READMETRIVIA.md

 View the Backend README for TODOS tasks and in dept steps on creating and running the application as well as testing the endpoints.

 Tests
-Deploy a postgres database test data to use to ensure your endpoints are indeed working.
+Create a test database using PostGres called trivia_test and follow backend README to populate.
+Ensure to also create a trivia database for the application.

 Run the test_flaskr.py file in the terminal to get feedback of a successful or unsuccessful endpoint and unittest creation.